Unique, meaningful and oh so special

 We always start with your story.
 I get to know you through an appointment where I find out what you want to create.
 This is where I understand the bigger picture behind the piece.

 Next up comes the creative part.
-Here I transform your story into a concept, capturing the emotion of your piece, combining colour and texture.
-I often include photographs of places, people and things, pencil sketches and poetry or lyrics, all pulled together to show how I’ve interpreted your tale.
+Here I transform your story into a concept, capturing the emotion of your piece and carefully considering each element of the design.
+I include everything you’ve shared with me, all pulled together into a mood board, so you can see how I’ve interpreted your tale.

-When sourcing stones I consider different shapes and sizes, cut and clarity – looking for depth of colour and those flashes of fire that give the stone sparkle with a sense of personality.
-Once I’ve created a shortlist of stones I present them so you can choose the piece that calls to you.
+When sourcing stones I consider different shapes and sizes, cut and clarity – looking for gemstones that embody the design.
+Once I’ve created a shortlist of stones I present them so you can choose the piece you love the most.

-I provide a pricing estimate and we discuss timescales and tiny details.
+I provide a quote and we discuss timescales and tiny details.

-Then I get to work on your piece and you’ll be invited to visit and see work in progress.
+Then I get to work on your piece and you’ll be invited to visit and see your metal being melted.
+I’ll keep in touch throughout.